Meet Team USA

 Eric is married to his beautiful wife, Shawn, and has two children, Paig & Dylan.
 Their other children include two dogs, Tobie & Grace, and two cats, Ouiser & Boo.
 When Eric's not on the pitch he likes to hunt, fish, golf, scuba dive, camp, and hang out at the beach with his family.

-Eric currently sits on the board of the AASA (American Amputee Soccer Association), is the Southeast Commissioner, and oversees the development & training of Keepers.
+Eric currently sits on the board of the AASA (American Amputee Soccer Association).